 On the colour placement chart you can see which two colours you need for each square, indicated with letters.
 In the pattern the colours are referred to as colour 1 and 2.
 Which colour you pick to be 1 or 2 doesn’t matter, but for the squares with colour A in them I’d suggest picking the non-white colour as colour 1 so you can use the remaining end after round 6 to directly join your square to the adjacent square.
 If you mix this up, no worries.
 It just means you’ve got an extra end to weave in, that’s all.
 I’ve also created an empty colour chart for if you want to colour in your own combination.
 You can download it here.

-The colour placement chart also indicates how the squares should be placed.
+The colour placement chart also indicates how the squares should be placed in the Origami Blanket.
 As you can see, the diagonal lines of the squares alternate.
 Be mindful of this when joining!

 Crochet Pattern (US terms)